use-ink/ink-docs/docs/basics/verification/contract-verification.md

 `cargo contract build --verifiable --manifest-path ink-project-a/Cargo.toml`
 :::

-You can find a Dockefile and further documentation on image usage in [the `cargo-contract` repository](https://github.com/paritytech/cargo-contract/tree/master/build-image)
+You can find a Dockerfile and further documentation on image usage in [the `cargo-contract` repository](https://github.com/paritytech/cargo-contract/tree/master/build-image)